Crock Pot Red Beans and Rice is a flavor-packed dish that tastes cozy and comforting, yet is lighter than traditional red beans and rice recipes.

 Or a mouthwatering side of red beans & rice.
 One week wasn’t nearly enough time to get our fill of this famous Southern side dish.
 Fluffy white rice engulfed in a savory thick sauce packed with creamy beans, and salty andouille sausage.
 I mean…

-Today New Orleans is celebrating Fat Tuesday, during Mardi Gras, and although we can’t be there to join in on the fun, at least we can eat like we’re in the Big Easy with homemade Crock Pot Red Beans & Rice.
+Today New Orleans is celebrating Fat Tuesday during Mardi Gras and, although we can’t be there to join in on the fun, at least we can eat like we’re in the Big Easy with homemade Crock Pot Red Beans and Rice.

-Start the recipe by chopping up what’s called the “Holy Trinity” in Southern Cajun & Creole cooking – bell peppers, celery and onions in roughly equal quantities.
+Start by chopping up what’s called the “Holy Trinity” in Southern Cajun & Creole cooking: bell peppers, celery and onions in roughly equal quantities.

-Chop the bell pepper and follow suit with the onions and celery, then toss everybody into the pool, aka a 4-quart crock pot.
+Chop the bell pepper and follow suit with the onions and celery, then toss everybody into the pool, aka a 6 quart crock pot.

 Andouille sausage is a smoked pork sausage used heavily in Cajun cooking.
-It is delicious, and I nearly doubled the amount the original recipe called for.
+It is delicious, and I add a ton to this recipe!

 Finally, add minced garlic,